erkaiyublog/erkaiyublog.github.io/_posts/2025-05-30-having-fun-with-arm64-linux-kernel.md

 Note that the ```-z``` flag in the command above ensures that the full object dump is shown, preventing zeroed lines from being collapsed into ellipses (...).

-# Some Booting Process Introduction
+# Booting Process - A Brief Introduction
 The beginning of ARM64 kernel image objdump looks like:

 ```